 How Box E-Signature Works

 It makes perfect sense to join forces with reliable e-signature software.
 In addition to its modern interface and reasonable subscription plans, Box will crack entry barriers for the other enterprises.
-In other words, this move makes the platform a “complete” solution in a sense, considerably increasing their appeal to businesses.
+In other words, this move makes the platform a “complete” solution in a sense, considerably increasing its appeal to businesses.

 Plus, the whole point of the platform is to store files and folders that are usually part and parcel of such transactions.
 After adding e-signatures, the company can now finalize transactions through e-signatures within the platform in addition to hosting the content.